-Getting your child to school on time and ready to learn is the most critical component of your parent involvement commitment at The San Diego Cooperative Charter School.
-Regular attendance in school is critical to your child's success.
-Our curriculum depends on your child being present in class to learn from his/her teacher and peers.
-The opening routines that occur in our classrooms in the first 30 minutes of the day set students up to learn throughout the day.
+Getting your child to school on time and ready to learn is the most critical component of your parent involvement commitment at SDCCS.
+Regular attendance in school is essential to your child's success.
+Our curriculum depends on your child being present in class to learn from their teacher and peers.
+The opening routines that occur in our classrooms in the first thirty (30) minutes of the day set students up to learn throughout the day.
 School begins at 8:30 a.m. and we suggest that students arrive by 8:20 a.m.
-We request that family vacations are scheduled as much as possible on during times when school is not in session.
+We request that family vacations are scheduled as much as possible during times when school is not in session.